richardthombs/agilesnowball.com/_posts/2014-08-28-quickly-solve-identity-maximum-value.md

 alter table [Test] alter column [TestID] bigint
 {% endhighlight %}

-But this will require exclusive access to the table, and if you've really got 2 billion rows in there, then it will take a significant amount of time and disc space to complete.
+This will require exclusive access to the table and if you've really got 2 billion rows in there, then it will take a significant amount of time and disc space to complete.

-But there is another way. 'int' is a signed value, and the initial declaration of the identity used the classic `(1,1)`, meaning start at 1 and increment.
+However there is another way... 'int' is a signed value and the initial declaration of the identity used the classic `(1,1)`, meaning start at 1 and increment.
 But what about the negative values?
 If your application code can handle it, then you can instantly start using the "other" 2 billion identity values that range